-When a building changes its intended use, its structural performance must be upgraded if the Building Code requirements for the intended use are more onerous than before the change.
-This must be to a standard that is “as nearly as is reasonably practicable” to that of a new building that would be used for the same purpose, including earthquake resistance.
+When the intended use of a building changes, its structural performance must be upgraded if the Building Code performance requirements for the new intended use are more onerous than before the change.
+The upgrade must be done to a standard that is “as nearly as is reasonably practicable” to that of a new building that would be used for the same purpose, including earthquake resistance.
 The question of what is reasonably practicable is a trade-off between the advantages and disadvantages of upgrading the building to comply with any particular provision of the Building Code.

 To do this, the Building Act establishes the concept of earthquake-prone buildings and provisions to improve these buildings over time.
 The Building Act defines an earthquake-prone building as follows: